This post may contain affiliate links. Please read our disclosure policy.

 How To Bake Brown Rice

-This recipe yields one serving of rice.
+This makes one serving of rice.

 RELATED: Cooking For One – Simple Tips To Eat Healthy and Save Money